enterprise-contract/action-validate-image/README.md

-# Enterprise Contract Github Action Verifier
+# Action Validate Image

-"verifier" is a custom GitHub Action made by Enterprise Contract that validates container images for security and compliance.
+"Validate" is a custom GitHub Action made by Enterprise Contract that validates container images for security and compliance.
 It performs a three-stage validation process:

 1. **Signature Verification:** Checks if the image is signed and verifies the signature with a provided public key.